fullbleed-engine/fullbleed-official/README.md

 ## Positioning

-Fullbleed is not a web-to-print runtime, and does not aim to be one.
+Fullbleed is a deterministic, offline-first document rendering engine for transactional/VDP pipelines (not a browser, not a hosted web-to-print SaaS).

-Fullbleed is a document creation engine: HTML and CSS are used as a familiar DSL for layout, styling, and data placement in transactional documents.
+HTML and CSS are used as a familiar DSL for layout, styling, and data placement in transactional documents.

 HTML/CSS are the familiar document DSL; with pinned assets and flags, Fullbleed targets reproducible outputs.
 See our [publicly available targets](https://github.com/fullbleed-engine/fullbleed-targets).